CMDA/sss-exercises/practice-exam1/README.md

 ## Data

 We have set up a simple array of blogposts.
 After you've started the application you can see the blogposts in `tmp/data-set.json`.
-You can access the blogposts by using `req.locals.store`, all changes you make in `req.locals.store` will be saved as well.
+You can access the blogposts by using `req.locals.store.posts`, all changes you make in `req.locals.store` will be saved as well.

 ## Task 1
 1. Create a router in `routes/blogs.js`